RecordEvolution/TDMtermite/README.md

 | eFloat64Usi | DT_DOUBLE        | 7       | double_sequence | 8byte | 64 Bit double           |
 | eStringUsi  | DT_STRING        | 1       | string_sequence |       | text                    |

-The XML element `<usi:data>` is basically comprised of _five_ different types of elements that are `<tdm_root>`, `<tdm_channelgroup>`, `<tdm_channel>`, `<localcolumn>` and `<submatrix>`.
-The root element `<tdm_root>` describes the general properties of the dataset and lists the _id's_ of all channel groups that belong to the dataset.
+The XML element `<usi:data>` is comprised of _five_ different types of elements that are `<tdm_root>`, `<tdm_channelgroup>`, `<tdm_channel>`, `<localcolumn>` and `<submatrix>`.
+The root element `<tdm_root>` describes the general properties of the dataset and lists the _ids_ of all channel groups that belong to the dataset.
 The element `<tdm_channelgroup>` divides the _channels_ into groups and has a unique _id_ that is referenced by its root element.
 The `<channels>` element in `<tdm_channelgroup>` lists the unique ids of all channels that belong